GeorgieGray/booking-system-2/README.md

 This is a recreation of [Lettuce Eat (Flask)](https://github.com/GeorgieGray/booking-system).
 This version uses Django.

-Restaurant owners enter data about their restuarant and customers can express interest in booking a table, this is not a complete booking solution.
+Restaurant owners enter data about their Restaurant and customers can express interest in booking a table, this is not a complete booking solution.
 In this version restaurant owners must manage table availability manually, contacting customers where they're unable to support a booking.

-This kind of booking application is desireable for restuarant owners because customers are not turned away due to unavailability of tables in the booking app, instead they express interest and the restuarant owner gets the lead plus an opportunity to course correct when they cannot meet the customers expectations exactly, for example suggesting another time or table.
+This kind of booking application is desireable for Restaurant owners because customers are not turned away due to unavailability of tables in the booking app, instead they express interest and the Restaurant owner gets the lead plus an opportunity to course correct when they cannot meet the customers expectations exactly, for example suggesting another time or table.

 The web application frontend has four high-level views:
 - Landing view